jeidmann/jeidmann.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Here are some data repositories that I have used.
+description: Below, are some repositories that apply to the projects that I have worked on.
 nav: true
 nav_order: 3
 ---